wp-plugins/woocommerce-delivery-notes/readme.txt

 **Idea Behind / Philosophy:** Just a little plugin for all the WooCommerce shop managers out there to make their daily shop admin life a bit easier.

 == Credits ==
-* Thanx to WooThemes company and WooCommerce team for promoting this plugin on their official homepage as well as on the download page here on wordpress.org! ;-)
+Thanks to WooThemes company and WooCommerce team for promoting this plugin on their official homepage as well as on the download page here on wordpress.org! ;-)